 New Orleans has long been a haven for those who live life colorfully and enjoy having a good time.
-Every corner of the city has been shaped in some way by LGBTQ folks who’ve worked to make this small, liberal city in the South a place for inclusivity and open-armed acceptance.
+Every corner of the city has been shaped in some way by LGBTQ folks who’ve worked to make this small, liberal city in the South a place for all with open-armed acceptance.
 Their work is evident in the visibility of the gay community today — from the rainbow flag studded streets of the French Quarter to the couples strolling hand-in-hand around the Marigny to the burgeoning community of young gay and queer folks making a space for art and culture in the Bywater neighborhood.
 If our Instagram is any indication, New Orleans is the perfect backdrop for being out and proud.
 We’ve listed some of our personal favorite spots to visit during your trip to New Orleans, all of which are either owned and operated by members of the LGBTQ community, or have proven to be warm and welcoming.

 Matt and Beau’s ‘out and proud’ guide